Research

 Animal behavior, Motor coordination, Control theory

 To effectively interact with an environment, different behaviors need to be temporally coordinated.
 How animals are able to coordinate multiple behaviors into complex action sequences is an open question in neuroscience.
 In the worm C. elegans the neural basis of behavioral coordination can be investigated using foraging behavior which is essential for the survival of an animal.
 Foraging behavior relies on the coupling of locomotion and feeding to effectively seek out resource rich areas and exploit them.
 Both feeding and locomotion have been studied separately, but due to the range of time and length scales involved, their coordination has not been examined.
+Much of this coordination act via neuromodulators, which work extrasynaptically to coordinate circuits.
+We ask how the pharyngeal and locomotory circuits are coupled by dopamine, serotonin and how predatory nematode regulate their behaviors.

 Worm feeding on plastic spheres